How To Buy A Grill or BBQ

 Wood Pellets

 Wood pellets are mostly used in pellet grills and smokers.
 They are wood dust and milled wood that is pressed into pellets.
 Wood pellet grills feed these pellets into the grill to maintain a steady temperature.
-This post is about choosing the right grill, but you can read more about pellet grills in the reviews we did here.

 Electricity

-For many years electricity was only used to power the countertop indoor grills we reviewed here.
-But many brands started to realize that customers who lived in an apartment buildings or other living situations where the use of charcoal or gas grills was not allowed.
-They started building electric grills for outdoor that in many cases come close to how any other outdoor grill performs.
+For many years electricity was only used to power the countertop indoor grills I reviewed here.
+However many brands started to realize that customers who lived in apartment buildings or other living situations where the use of charcoal or gas grills was not allowed.

 For an electric grill, it is, in my opinion, very important to read all about the model you have in mind because there are good and bad grills on the market.
 If you are interested you can find many electric outdoor grills we reviewed here.